sourcery-ai-experiments/blog.nathanv.me/content/posts/ibm-model-m-cleaning/index.md

 {{< figure src="img/dirty-keycap-bath.jpg" alt="Dirty keycap water after soaking" caption="This water was clean when I put the keycaps in" >}}

-To reassemble, I found it easier to put the keycaps with stabilizer on the spring first, then feed the stabilizer into its slot rather than the other way around.
+To reassemble, I found it easier to put the keycaps with stabilizers on the spring first, then feed the stabilizer into its slot rather than the other way around.

 ### Baseplate